Jack Vance: The Vance Integral Edition

 In 2012, Spatterlight Press started offering DRM-free e-books editions of many of the works of Jack Vance, based on the source texts collected by the Integral Edition project.
 It is the intent of Spatterlight Press to publish the complete Integral Edition in e-book form, and also as print-on-demand paperbacks.
-Gollancz use the VIE texts in their "SF Gateway" e-ditions starting in 2012.
+Gollancz uses the VIE texts in their "SF Gateway" editions starting in 2012.